The Dispute Resolution Review: USA - Delaware

 In a Rule 174 mediation, the chancellor or vice chancellor presiding over the filed case will refer the case to another judge or master sitting on the Court of Chancery.140 In a mediation where a case has not been filed in the Court of Chancery, the parties to the dispute may request a particular member of the Court of Chancery to serve as a mediator.141 These mediation programmes are highly regarded as they provide parties with the assistance of current members of the Court of Chancery at a fraction of the cost of litigation and with the added benefit of confidentiality.142

 In addition to arbitration and mediation, parties with disputes in the Superior Court can, under the compulsory ADR programme, agree to undergo neutral case assessment.
 Neutral case assessment 'is a process by which an experienced neutral assessor gives a non-binding, reasoned oral or written evaluation of a controversy, on its merits, to the parties'.143 The neutral assessment process consists of the parties providing the neutral assessor with confidential statements and participating in a confidential neutral assessment hearing.
 'The neutral assessor may use mediation or arbitration techniques, or both, to aid the parties in reaching a settlement.'144 Moreover, the parties can agree to make the neutral assessment outcome binding.

 Delaware courts are at the forefront of complex litigation in the United States, including overseeing complex litigation involving foreign individuals and entities.
 In the coming year, we can expect increasing numbers of decisions involving foreign litigants and cross-border issues.

-1 Elena C Norman is a partner, Lakshmi A Muthu is a senior associate and Michael A Laukaitis II is an associate at Young Conaway Stargatt & Taylor, LLP.
+1 Elena C Norman and Lakshmi A Muthu are partners and Michael A Laukaitis II is an associate at Young Conaway Stargatt & Taylor, LLP.

 2 10 Del.
 C. Section 341.